 How long does a typical project take?

-Most residential conversions complete in roughly 1–3 weeks once pre-approval and design are finalized.
+Most residential conversions complete in roughly 1–3 weeks once application, initial inspection, approval, and design are finalized.
 Larger HOA and commercial projects can run 4–12 weeks.
 Weather, plant availability, and inspection scheduling can shift the timeline.

 Is xeriscape just rocks and gravel?

 No. A good xeriscape balances plants, shade, drainage, irrigation efficiency, maintenance, and curb appeal.
 Modern xeriscape includes drought-tolerant trees, flowering plants, ornamental grasses, and Southwest design elements.
-The bare-rock yard cliché comes from older lower-quality conversions.
+NMSU notes that all-rock landscapes can increase heat near the house and provide poor shade value — hardscape should be balanced with plants and shade.

 What plants work well in Albuquerque?